karloygard/xcomfortd/README.md

 Furthermore, it can send on/off/dim% messages to devices.
 Messages for controlling eg. shutters is outlined, but untested.

+xComfort status messages are not routed and have no delivery guarantees.
+When status messages are lost, lights may for instance be switched on and off, and you will never know.
+Careful placement of the USB stick is important, so that it can see these messages, however, in my case, some messages are still lost.
+Polling devices in a round robin fashion might provide a somewhat clumsy workaround for this, but that's presently not implemented.
+Newer xComfort devices support "extended status messages" that are routed, but I have no such devices and don't know if they work with this software.

 The code has been written without any kind of documentation from Eaton, and may not follow their specifications.